ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

-# **YMF825pico Speciffications**
+# **YMF825pico User's Manual**
 ## Sound
 - FM synthesizer with 7 algorithms and 4 operators (A, B, C, D).
 - 29 wave forms each operator.
 - 16 voices.
 Each voice can have different tone.
 - Multi Timbre.
 A timbre consists of 4 tones (0..3).

-        (MIDI Channel % 4) corresponds to a tone number to play.
+  (MIDI Channel + 1) % 4 corresponds to a tone number to play.
 - You can save 10 Timbre sets and 20 tones in PICO.

+    MIDI CH1 ---> TIMBREx-PORTION0 ---> TONE0..19 / VOICES0..15 / VOLUME0..31

+    MIDI CH2 ---> TIMBREx-PORTION1 ---> TONE0..19 / VOICES0..15 / VOLUME0..31

+    MIDI CH3 ---> TIMBREx-PORTION2 ---> TONE0..19 / VOICES0..15 / VOLUME0..31

+    MIDI CH4 ---> TIMBREx-PORTION3 ---> TONE0..19 / VOICES0..15 / VOLUME0..31

-## Controles
+## MIDI Controles
 - Note on event with MIDI channel and verosity.
 - Note off event with MIDI channel.
 - Sustain event pedal.
 - Pitch+ event increments the Base Tone Number (BTN).
 - Pitch- event decrements the Base Tone Number (BTN).
 - Modulation event resets the BTN to zero (default).

-        Therefore (MIDI Channel + BTN) % 4 corresponds to a tone number to play.
+  Therefore (MIDI Channel + BTN + 1) % 4 corresponds to a tone number to play.
 YMF825 chip does not support both pitch bend and modulation, so YMF825pico assigns original functions to these events.

 ## Interfaces
 - An OLED display and 4 rotary encoders for UI to control the synthesizer.
 - MIDI IN (DIN5) available (NOT support USB MIDI).
 - Audio output for a stereo passive speaker (but output is monoral).
 ## Softwares
 - Interpreter: micropython for Raspberry Pi PICO.
 - Application: main.py and ymf825pico.py
 ## Hardwares
 - YMF825 breakout board
 - Raspberry Pi PICO or PICO W
+- MIDI/UART (3.3v) conversion circuit
+- USB MIDI/MIDI interface (if you need)

-# System Block Diagram
+# **System Block Diagram**
 | Hardwares                       | Pins  | Dir  | PICO Pins   |
 | ------------------------------- | ----- | ---- | ----------- |
 | MIDI IN(DIN5)--->UART I/F       | Tx    | ---> | UART.Rx     |